kubernetes/enhancements/keps/sig-auth/20191101-add-request-id-to-k8s-logs.md

 We'd like to resolve quickly for end users' problem.

 Tracking logs among each Kubernetes component related to specific an user operation is very tough work.
-It is necessary to match logs with timestamps as hints.
+It is necessary to match logs by basically using timestamps and object's name as hints.
 If multiple users throw many API requests at the same time, it is very difficult to track logs across each Kubernetes component log.

 It is difficult that support team in k8s Service Provider resolve end user's problem quickly in the above.
 Therefore, we'd like to add a new identifier which is unique to each user operation.
 This feature is useful for the following use cases: